 - The report of the State Officers is available.

-- The Support Our Seminarians (SOS) deadline for turn-in of donations is May 31st.
+- The Support Our Seminarians (SOS) deadline for turn-in of donations was May 31st though checks were still being accepted as of June 4th.
 There is a revised turn-in form here.
 Allow three to four days for mail to reach IPSD Kevin Miller.

-- The Measure Up campaign weekends are now July 23 / 24 / 25 and July 30 / 31 / August 1.
-For those councils within the City of Columbus, the weekend to be permitted (of the two) is yet to be confirmed.
+- The Measure Up campaign weekends are now July 24 / 25 / 26 and July 31 / August 1 / 2.
+For those councils within the City of Columbus, the date to be permitted is August 1st and the authorized intersections are here.
+The permit and insurance cover sheet will be available in July.
 Final checks and forms to be turned into the State Warden by November 1st with checks issued to charities selected by the first weekend in January.
 No council should be conducting a public collection in May.
 Revised forms and info is on the state website Measure Up area.

 - Remember to send a copy of your Knight and Family of the Year nominations to Dominic Nocera, Columbus Chapter Vice-President, at email@example.com.
 The Columbus Chapter Knight and Family of the year dinner, usually held in May, had previously been renamed the Christopher Columbus Awards Dinner and moved to October 11th prior to the pandemic.

-- The Chapter has the ability to provide "host" services on Zoom to councils, districts, and chapter leaders upon request (subject to availability).
+- The Chapter has the ability to provide "host" services on GoToMeeting to councils, districts, and chapter leaders upon request (subject to availability).
 Use the contact form on this website to request help.

 Membership and Exemplifications: